 He has also recorded three best-selling compact discs based on his radio programs: The Romantic Piano, Story of the Bells, and Song and Dance.
 Unfortunately, these recordings are hard to find.
 At this time, they're out of print, but in the past Amazon has offered them for sale and may do so again.
 Look for them on the shelves at your local library or order them through your reference librarian.
 Good luck.

 An early version of his book, Inside Music: The Essential Guide to Understanding, Listening To, and Enjoying Good Music, is an exceptionally rare collector's item, a hardcover book dating from 1984.
 With a price tag approaching $300, you've really got to want this.
+And this price tag is likely to rise as time goes on.

 At Electricka's Theme Products Shop Make Custom Gifts at CafePress